Tuning Superinductors by Quantum Coherence Effects for Enhancing Quantum Computing

-The disorder dependence of $Q$, for small but finite $T \gtrsim 0.1T_c$, shows an unexpected non-monotonous behavior in the critical region $V\sim1.875$, see Fig.~\ref{Fig:Q_U1}.
+The disorder dependence of $Q$, for small but finite $T \gtrsim 0.1T_c$, shows an unexpected non-monotonous behavior in the critical region $V\sim1.9$, see Fig.~\ref{Fig:Q_U1}.
 In order to fully confirm it, in Fig.~\ref{Fig:Q_dV}, we depict $Q$ in linear scale as a function of $V$.
-The non-monotonicity is clearly observed in a relatively small window of temperatures, and only in the critical region $V \simeq 1.875$, but its effect is rather strong.
-In the discussion section below, we provide a tentative explanation of this surprising property which is one of the main results of the paper.
+The non-monotonicity is clearly observed in a relatively small window of temperatures, and only in the critical region $V \simeq 1.9$, but its effect is rather strong.
+Below, we provide a tentative explanation of this property which is one of the main results of the paper.
 The dependence of $Q$ on frequency is monotonous, it decreases rapidly with increasing frequency.
-The optimal setting is therefore the smallest frequency that can be accessible to experiments, see Supplemental Material~\cite{suppl}.
+The optimal setting is therefore the smallest frequency that can be accessible to experiments \cite{suppl}.

-{\it Kinetic inductance.\textemdash} We now turn to the study of the kinetic inductance.
-The analysis is much simpler because it grows monotonically with $V$ and it is rather independent on frequency for frequencies well below the two-particle gap.
+{\it Kinetic inductance.\textemdash} We now turn to the study of $L_{k/\square}$.
+The analysis is simpler because it grows monotonically with $V$ and it is weakly dependent on frequency for frequencies below the so called two-particle gap, namely, the frequency required to break a Cooper pair \cite{tinkham2004}.
 Since the resistance increases exponentially with disorder, we expect a similar behavior in the kinetic inductance $L_{k/\square}$.
-In qualitative agreement with the experimental results \cite{peruzzo2020,annunziata2010,niepce2019,zhang2019,deutscher2020}, see Fig.~\ref{Fig:L_k}, disorder enhances $L_k$ by up to two order of magnitude in the metallic region $V \lesssim 2$ where our formalism is applicable.
+In qualitative agreement with the experimental results \cite{peruzzo2020,annunziata2010,niepce2019,zhang2019,deutscher2020}, see Fig.~\ref{Fig:L_k}, disorder enhances $L_{k/\square}$ by up to two orders of magnitude in the metallic region $V \lesssim 2$ where our formalism is applicable.

-{\it Critical disorder and optimal choice of parameters.\textemdash} Since $L_k$ increases sharply with disorder, and a large $Q$ requires $V \leq 2$, it is important to have an estimation of the critical disorder strength $V_c$ at which the insulating transition takes place.
+{\it Critical disorder and optimal choice of parameters.\textemdash} Since $L_{k/\square}$ increases sharply with disorder, and a large $Q$ requires $V \leq 2$, it is important to have an estimation of the critical disorder strength $V_c$ at which the insulating transition takes place.
 The result of an approximate percolation analysis suggests $V_c \sim 2$.
-This is roughly consistent with an earlier \cite{bofan2020} estimate $V_c \sim 1.5$ in a similar system based on level statistics and the vanishing of the superfluid density.
-At this $V$, the spectral gap also starts to increase with disorder which is considered another indication \cite{ghosal1998,Ghosal2001} of the transition, see the Supplemental Material ~\cite{suppl} for more information.
+This is consistent with an earlier \cite{bofan2020} estimate $V_c \sim 1.5$ in a similar system based on level statistics and the vanishing of the superfluid density.
+At this $V$, the spectral gap also starts to increase with disorder which is another indication \cite{ghosal1998,Ghosal2001} of the transition [see Supplemental information ~\cite{suppl} for more information].